 - Directors and officers must consider the effects of any corporate action or inaction according to a variety of factors, including the shareholders, employees, customers, the local and global environment, and community and societal implications.

-- A Benefit Corporation must produce and make available on its website or upon request by any member of the public an Annual Benefit Report, which must include a compliance statement by an independent benefit director.
+- A Benefit Corporation must produce and make available on its website or upon request by any member of the public an Annual Benefit Report.
 For small enterprises, these reporting requirements may be more onerous than for a small nonprofit.

 - Any director and any group of shareholders owning at least 2% of the total shares can bring a benefit enforcement proceeding, which is a lawsuit claiming that the Benefit Corporation has failed to pursue or create general public benefit or a specific public benefit purpose set forth in its articles.

 Although there is some overlap between the two, a Benefit Corporation is not to be confused with a B Corp.
 The former is any corporation that is established under a particular state’s benefit corporations law, while the latter is any business that has been certified by the national nonprofit B Labs as meeting a detailed set of public benefit criteria.
 At present there are six Maine companiesthat have earned B Corp status.
 A Maine business that’s set up as a business corporation can be either a Benefit Corporation or a B Corp, or can aim for both categories.
 Unfortunately, if a business is set up as a Limited Liability Company, it cannot elect for Benefit Corporation status under Maine’s new statute, although it could still apply for B Corp or low-profit limited liability companystatus.